Music at the Cannery Concert

 National Indigenous Peoples Day is officially on June 21st each year.
 It’s a day to celebrate and honor the First Nations people of Canada, and their culture.

-In normal years, it’s a free family-friendly event that features dance performances, food, story-telling and various other activities.
+To commemorate Indigenous People’s Day the event at the cannery is a free family-friendly affair that features dance performances, food, story-telling and various other activities.

 Click National Indigenous Peoples Day in Richmond for more details.